-Images generally look best when the main subject is not in the middle.
-There are a number of photographic principles (generally called rules, though I hate that phrase) that can guide you towards a better composition.
-The most basic of these principles is the ‘Rule of Thirds’.
-Interestingly, there has been a backlash against this rule, possibly due to the fact it is the first, and often the last, of the compositional rules that anyone uses.
-However, if you have not yet put thought into your composition, this is the place to start.
+One of the most well known rules of composition is the rule of thirds.
+This is one of a number of ‘rules’ that can be used to help achieve an effectively framed image.
+We can apply this rule either in the camera, or when cropping an image in post production.
+Interestingly, there has been a backlash against this rule, possibly due to the fact it is the first, and often last, of the compositional rules that anyone uses.
+However, if you have not yet put thought into your composition, this is a place to start.
 Before explaining what the rule of thirds is, let’s look at some examples.

-In the examples above I have left the rule of thirds grid on each photo.
 In Lightroom you can see this grid by going into the crop mode.
-Once in crop mode you can press ‘o’ on your keyboard and you will get to flick though a number of compositional frameworks that will help you frame your image.
-Of course, if you are seeking the best possible quality photos from your camera it is much better NOT to crop your images at all.
-To help you get it right ‘in camera’, most manufacturers will let you superimpose the image on your screen, or in your viewfinder.
+Once in crop mode you can press ‘o’ on your keyboard and you will get to flick though a number of compositional grids that will help you frame your image.
+If you are seeking the best possible quality photos from your camera it is much better NOT to crop your images at all.
+To help you get it right ‘in camera’, most manufacturers will let you superimpose the thirds grid on your LCD screen, or in your viewfinder.

-I like the photo above as the character adds to what otherwise, would be a nice, but rather plain landscape photo.
-The man who is meditation adds to the peacefulness of the lake.
-While I took a number of photos, it is here, where I have used the ROT that has created the best composition.
+The photo above works as the character adds to what otherwise, would be a nice, but rather plain landscape photo.
+The man who is meditating compliments the peacefulness of the lake.
 Notice, the character is not spot on the point where the two lines meet, but rather sits to the left of the intersecting lines.
 Do not worry about being too precise, otherwise all your images will look the same.

 There are no rules for good photographs, there are only good photographs.

-For goodness sake, please take the work ‘rule’ in most literal sense.
+Please take the work ‘rule’ in most literal sense.
 However, you cannot break a rule if you do not know it in the first place.
 This is something to consider when framing, or cropping a photo.
-If you do not have any guidelines to help frame your images, than this is something definitely worth your time playing with.
+If you do not have any guidelines to help frame your images, then this is something definitely worth your time playing with!